ExperiencersInternational/experiencersInternational.github.io/labs/techtips/software/overclockmonitor.md

 ## Recommended resolutions for certain devices

-Integrated monitor in Acer Nitro 5 AN515-54: 75Hz (it may suggest online that 90Hz works, but the colour depth is sacrified at that resolution, and the weird display bit depth thing may happen)
+- Integrated monitor in Acer Nitro 5 AN515-54: 75Hz (it may suggest online that 90Hz works, but the colour depth is sacrified at that resolution, and the weird display bit depth thing may happen)
-Acer S220HQL: 66Hz
+- Acer S220HQL: 66Hz (through DVI through a HDMI to DVI cable)
-LG 42LA860W-ZA: 77Hz (invalid output error after this) Samsung H5600: 75Hz (same as above, invalid output error after this) Toshiba 43in 4K QLED TV 2022 (forgot model): 90Hz (@ 1080p due to using a device to test which had a maximum of 4K30)
+- LG 42LA860W-ZA: 77Hz (invalid output error after this)
+- Samsung H5600: 75Hz (same as above, invalid output error after this)
+- Toshiba 43in 4K QLED TV 2022 (forgot model): 90Hz (@ 1080p due to using a device to test which had a maximum of 4K30)

 ## Conclusion

 This guide makes you consider again about dropping your old monitor, just because you want a faster refresh, when your existing device could output what you need anyways.

+## Additional information

+If you get a weird image occasionally on your display, you may have to press Control+Windows+Shift+B to restart the display driver, you may have to press it multiple times.

 ---